thibaudgg/video_info/README.md

 VideoInfo.disable_providers = %w[Vimeo YouTube] # disable Vimeo and Youtube
 VideoInfo.disable_providers = [] # enable all providers
 ```

-Note: `disable_providers` is case-insensitive.
-Attempting to use a disabled provider will raise a UrlError, just like attempting to use a
+**NOTE:** `disable_providers` is case-insensitive.
+Attempting to use a disabled provider will raise a UrlError, just like attempting to use a non-video URL.
-non-video URL.

 ## Contributing